 Cooling Capabilities:

-A heat pump can not only heat but also cool.
-This makes it a versatile solution for year-round comfort.
+A heat pump can not only heat but also cool, making it a versatile solution for year-round comfort.

-In some regions, subsidies and tax advantages are available for homeowners who choose a heat pump, which can reduce the initial investment costs.
+In some regions, there are subsidies and tax benefits available for homeowners who choose a heat pump, which can help reduce the initial investment costs.

 Considerations and Challenges: